 A parrot ruined a presidential funeral

 Andrew Jackson, the seventh president of the United States, was very fond of his pet parrot and apparently spent a lot of time talking to the bird—as became evident when the president died.
 The parrot was present in the home where Jackson died and as the funeral commenced began cursing in such colourful language that it had to be removed from the house.
 So in a way, Jackson really did get the last word.

-Count down the most famous first pets to live in the White House.
+Check out the most famous pets to live in the White House.

 There are more trees on Earth than stars in the galaxy

 There are about three trillion trees on Earth but only 300 to 400 billion stars in the Milky Way.
 Space is big but relatively empty, it turns out.

 Check out more baffling mysteries about the universe.

 Polar bears may be known as being so white they can hide in snow but the truth is they aren't white at all.
 Their skin is black and the hairs in their fur are hollow and clear.
 So why do they look white?
 Light hits their fur and is trapped inside the hollow part of the hair, causing a reaction called luminescence.
 In addition, salt particles stick to the bears' fur and act as light-scattering particles.

 These polar bear pictures will melt your heart!